reselbob/benchmarkast/README.md

 ![architecture](./images/architecture/sync.png)

 In order to work with the example, you'll need to set up a mongdb database somewhere that is accessible from the cloud.
-This example uses the `mongodb` cloud service,  [`mlab`](https://mlab.com). `mlab` offers free sandboxes for educational purposes.
+This example uses the `mongodb` cloud service,  [Mongo Cloud Service`](https://www.mongodb.com/.
+Mongo Cloud Service offers free sandboxes for educational purposes.

 You're going to have to set up 5 databases, `airline`, `auto`, `hotel`, `user` and `agent`.
-You'll find detailed, illustrated instructions for setting up these databases [here](mlab-setup.md).
+You'll find detailed, illustrated instructions for setting up these databases [here](seeding.md).

 ----

 Before you start, please be advised that the MOA is running inside a Kubernetes cluster.
 The current state of the code is that the microservices are running internal to Kubernetes.
 Hence, the application is facilitating internal "travel" behavior.
+The work of creating the instruction for using the Benchmark Application is underway.

 ----